Skip to main content

 I.C.3.
 Leaves of Absence

 Students may request a leave of absence for any reason, and need not specify the reason in the request.
-Common reasons for requesting a leave of absence include those related to mental health, physical health, parental leave or family leave, or other personal reasons.
+Common reasons for requesting a leave of absence include those related to mental health, physical health, parental or family leave, or other personal reasons.
+In cases where the leave is urgent, the student should refer to the Emergency Leave Policy in the WVU Graduate Catalog for information about course withdrawals.

-Students who wish to take a leave of absence must request the leave in writing.
-The request can occur by email, and must contain the following information:
+Students who wish to take a leave of absence must request the leave in writing (i.e. memo or email), and the request must contain the following information:

-• A statement acknowledging that the student must inform the Director of Graduate Training by January 1 if they plan to return to the program in the fall, and that failure to provide this notification will result in the student being terminated from the program,
+• A statement acknowledging that the student must inform the Director of Graduate Training by an agreed upon date whether they plan to return to the program or if they would like to request an extension of the leave, and that failure to provide this notification will result in the student being terminated from the program,

-• Acknowledgement that the leave will suspend the student’s access to university resources.
+• Acknowledgement that the leave will suspend the student’s access to university resources (including stipend) during that period of time.

 I.D.
 Registration and Financial Considerations